 This very recognisable and traditional shaped chair was nicknamed the “Official’s Hat Chair."
 The extended yoke at the top of the back of the chair, with its turned out ends, resembles the fronts of the tricorn hats of the Chinese officials in the 1600s.

 The Opium Table

-This table, used as a day bed, used to be the domain of wealthy Chinese nobility who would sit on and around it with their opium pipes.
-Today they make wonderfully elegant coffee tables.
+These large, low tables, originally used as a day bed, were the domain of wealthy Chinese nobility who would sit on and around it with their opium pipes.
+Today, cut down to size, they make wonderfully elegant low coffee tables.